BlissRoms-x86/Documentation/knowledgebase/troubleshooting/edit-grub-from-bliss-install.md

 ### Step 5:
 Use Vi Editor to add your changes and save
--  Press 'i' to enter edit mode
+-  Press 'insert' to enter edit mode
 -  Press 'Esc', type ':w', and press 'Enter' to save.
--  Press 'Esc', type ':x', and press 'Enter' to exit.
+-  Press 'Esc', type ':q', and press 'Enter' to exit.
+- Also you can combine save & exit with ':wq'

 ### Step 6:
-Now you can reboot to see your changes:
+Now you can umount efi partiton and reboot to see your changes: umount /tmp reboot -f

-  reboot -f